Strange500/serv-install/install.md

 8. Complete the config file
       cd ../.config/Media-Manager
       nano serv.conf
-      complete every lines with the path of the folder we created before
+      complete every lines with the path of the folder we created before ( see server.conf for example )